 You smiled when you read that, right?
-Potty humor—everyone secretly loves it, especially three-year-olds moreover my three-year-old.
-I can be explaining my perspective on a presidential candidate’s stance on foreign trade policy or even simply why it’s important to eat your broccoli and my three-year-old just comes back at me with the word (he makes it one word) “Poopypants”, and I do everything I can to not laugh.
+Potty humor—everyone secretly loves it, especially 3-year-olds, moreover my 3-year-old.
+I can be explaining my perspective on a presidential candidate’s stance on foreign trade policy or even simply why it’s important to eat your broccoli, and my 3-year-old just comes back at me with the word (he makes it one word) “Poopypants,” and I do everything I can to not laugh.

-It seemed weird to us considering their building was relatively new and absolutely up to code when it came to bathroom requirements.
-What we learned was that, in their meeting-heavy culture, there were crowds of people all getting out of meetings around the same time each hour with only a few minutes to get to their next meeting.
-When they made it to the bathroom, it was like intermission at the Murat… without the wonderful bathroom attendant.
+In a recent research project, we heard several times that this office didn’t have enough bathrooms.
+It seemed weird to us, considering this company’s building was relatively new and absolutely up to code when it came to bathroom requirements.
+What we learned was that, in their meeting-heavy culture, crowds of people were all getting out of meetings around the same time each hour with only a few minutes to get to the next meeting.
+When employees made it to the bathroom, it was like intermission at the Murat—without the wonderful bathroom attendant.

-We hesitated to probe deeper on this one… but when we did, we learned that this particular office didn’t have access to a breakroom or even a sink, and therefore they were washing out food containers in the bathroom.
-This led to left-behind food residue and even some unwanted critters.
-We realized that the problem wasn’t the bathroom itself, or even the cleaning crew, it was the lack of a breakroom.
+Another group we worked with complained about how dirty the bathrooms were.
+We hesitated to probe deeper on this one.
+But when we did, we learned employees at this particular office didn’t have access to a break room or even a sink; therefore, they were washing out food containers in the bathroom.
+That led to left-behind food residue and even some unwanted critters.
+We realized the problem wasn’t the bathroom itself, or even the cleaning crew; it was the lack of a break room.

 When we reported this finding to their leadership team, I think I saw a few tears.
-The great news is that those leaders listened.
-Now, those same employees not only have closer bathrooms, but those facilities look and feel like a five star resort spa.
+The great news is, those leaders listened.
+Now, those same employees not only have closer bathrooms, but those facilities look and feel like a five-star resort spa.

 For some reason, it’s the one place inside the office that hasn’t caught up with the rest.
-Beige walls and fluorescent lights may have been phased out of most workplaces, but it’s still standard for the bathrooms.
+Beige walls and fluorescent lights might have been phased out of most workplaces, but they’re still standard for the bathrooms.
 And if you think about your bathroom at home, in restaurants or even the Murat, they’ve become part of the overall experience.

-So while our HR friends might not encourage potty jokes at work, they could certainly stand to make sure their potty is no joke if they care about their ability to attract and retain top talent.
+So, while our HR friends might not encourage potty jokes at work, they could certainly stand to make sure their potty is no joke if they care about their ability to attract and retain top talent.